l3kov9/TouristOfficeFrame/README.md

-# Tourist information Frame written in Java(IntelliJ Idea) with DataBase
+# Tourist information Frame written in Java(IntelliJ Idea) with DataBase.